Here’s to Life!

 Here’s to the 18th of June

 Could that be the reason for my disturbed sleep?
-How about that hard work cutting hedges in the garden and a good friend-classmate-barkada back home losing her husband who had not been a good one to her in the first place, and yet she grieved about?
+How about that hard work cutting hedges in the garden, and a good friend-classmate-barkada back home, losing her husband, who had not been a good one to her in the first place, and yet she grieved about?
 All of the above could be the correct answer.

 Here’s to the New Girl in Class

-We met in Grade School.
-She was a Manila girl with that famous Manila twang, as opposed to ours, which was so Bulakenyo you can quickly tell, di ba we?
-A widower, her father re-married and settled with his new wife in my hometown.
-She was this new girl in the classroom, fair-skinned and intelligent, a bit of a snub who felt superior to us, knowing that she stood out by being the city girl who could talk about taxi cabs, movie theaters, Popeye, well-lit parks.
-Taxi cabs?
-Popeye?
-We could only speak about karitelas and Kenkoy and Lola Belay.
-We were impressed by her speaking the English language quickly when we could only manage Carabao English — Bow-wow-wow.
-Soon it was graduation time, and we lost touch.
+In contrast, we could only manage Carabao English, which was Bow-wow-wow.
+Soon, it was graduation time, and we lost touch with each other.
 She was a grandma the next time we met at a class reunion.
-It was not easy to recognize the other classmates, but somehow I could figure out who this woman standing at the kitchen stove was, cooking up a storm for those who could make it to the class reunion party.
+It was not easy to recognize the other classmates.
+Still, I could figure out who this woman standing at the kitchen stove was, cooking up a storm for those who could make it to the class reunion party.
 She looked very frail, a bit stooped now, but when she looked at me and smiled, I suddenly knew it was this city girl with that famous Manila twang.
-We rekindled friendship, and soon we, together with a few other classmates, would meet up now and then – my place most of the time.
+We rekindled friendship, and soon we, together with a few other classmates, would meet up now and then—my place most of the time.

 Here’s to 40 Years of Friendship